 Ivanka paid $1.52 million for another condo in the same building.
 She bought the two-bedroom, two-bathroom condo in 2004, when she was still single.
 The property initially hit the market in December 2016 for $4.1 million, or $15,000 per month in rent, according to Town & Country.

-Since leaving their roles in the Washington, the real estate power couple has purchased a $30 million property on a private island in Miami.
+After leaving their roles in Washington, the real estate power couple purchased a $30 million property on a private island in Miami.
 Indian Creek Island, known as the “Billionaire’s Bunker,” boasts its own 13-person police force for 29 luxury residences, Page Six reported.
+Per Vanity Fair, the couple bought a second estate in the same area in 2021 for around $24 million.

 More From GOBankingRates